cpj/spring-2012/03-week-three/README.md

 First, a little background: jquery is a library that makes it easier to use javascript to work with the html elements on your site.
 To get started learning jquery, go to jqfundamentals.com.

+## refactor your portfolio site
+You will do three things to refactor your portfolio site:
+- use sinatra views rather than a static index.html page.
+- use jquery.backstretch.js on the layout view
+- revise the css so that the text has a semi-transparent background over the photo background of the site.

 ##read some stuff:
 - Read chapter three of _The Design of Everyday Things_.